Technical

 What is an electric heater?
 Generally speaking they convert electricity to heat.
 For the purpose of our discussion, we refer to heater that is used in industrial applications.

 How does an electric heater convert electricity to heat?
 The electric heater is basically a resistor.
 Base on ohms law.
-The power generated by the electric heater is single phase is the square of the voltage divided by the resistance of the electric heater.
+The power generated by the electric heater in single phase equals the square of the voltage divided by the resistance.

 In troubleshooting or calculating the duty of a 3 phase heater.
-The following formula is use calculate the resistance of an heater
+The next formula is use calculate the resistance of an heater

 R (ohms) = 2 x V^2 / ( Power (w) * 1.05)

 Do we have a bad heater?
-Following are our recommended troubleshooting steps to determine if you have a good electric heater
+Next are our recommended troubleshooting steps to determine if you have a good electric heater

 This entire test shall be performed with qualified personnel.
 As a minimum the power shall be off, proper process isolation, all lock-out procedures implemented, etc to ensure personnel safety.

 Visual Inspection – Look inside the heater housing.
 Looks for signs of overheating, broken/damage wire, process leakage, corrosion and water damage.
-If the heater is removed from the vessel, perform a visual examination of the heater bundle to see signs of physical damage.
+If you remove the heater from the vessel, visually examine the heater bundle.
+Look for signs of physical damage.

 Electrical Resistance Test –